 A mild cold is a viral infection of the nose and throat.

-Although, if you feel that you lack the energy to get through your normal routine, consider reducing the intensity of your workout or shortening its duration.
+If you feel that you lack the energy to get through your normal routine, consider reducing the intensity of your workout or shortening its duration.

-While it’s generally ok to exercise with a mild cold, keep in mind that you might spread germs to others and cause them to become ill.
+While it’s generally OK to exercise with a mild cold, keep in mind that you might spread germs to others and cause them to become ill.

-An earache is a sharp, dull or burning pain that can be located in one or both ears.
+An earache is a sharp, dull, or burning pain that can be located in one or both ears.

 However, most earaches can just be uncomfortable and cause a feeling of fullness or pressure in the head.

 Though exercise is likely safe when you have an earache, try to avoid exercises that put pressure on the sinus region.
 Stick to light walking.
 Something as simple as bending over can be very uncomfortable with a sinus infection.

 Having a stuffy nose can be frustrating and uncomfortable.